 Mission and Scope

 The lab is a busy place, with analysis of material from around the world in progress.
-Although most of our research focuses on South Asia, graduate student and other projects have included analysis of plant material, sediments, and artifacts from Cambodia, Mexico, New Mexico, Yemen, Turkey, Sudan, Russia, Cambodia, Oman, and Nova Scotia.
+Although most of our research focuses on South Asia, graduate student and postdoctoral projects have included analysis of plant material, sediments, and artifacts from Cambodia, Mexico, New Mexico, Yemen, Turkey, Sudan, Russia, Cambodia, Oman, and Nova Scotia.

-Explore Current PP Lab Research Projects
+Current Lab Research Projects

 To learn more about Green Labs, click here.